draperkm/draperkm/README.md

 # Hi there 👋

-I like find elegant solution to complex problems.
+I like to find elegant solution to complex problems.

 ## 🛠️ Tools & Stack